Vivre (Notre-Dame de Paris song): Hélène Ségara version

-In 1997, Hélène Ségara auditioned for the role of Esméralda in Notre-Dame de Paris but lost to Noa.
-However, after recording the cast album, Noa decided that her hectic schedule would not allow her to set off on tour with the stage version of the musical.
+In 1997, Hélène Ségara auditioned for the role of Esmeralda in Notre-Dame de Paris but lost to Noa.
+However, after recording the cast album, Noa decided that her hectic schedule would not allow her to join the stage production on tour.
 Faced with the need for an immediate replacement, Plamondon and Cocciante cast Ségara in the role.

 Ségara included "Vivre" on the 1998 re-release of her album, Cœur de verre.

 Celine Dion version

-Following the musical's success, all of its songs were translated into English.
-"Vivre" was titled "Live (for the One I Love)", and was first recorded by the Canadian singer Celine Dion for her 1999 greatest hits compilation, All the Way...
+Following the success of the Notre-Dame de Paris musical, all of its songs were translated into English.
+"Vivre" became "Live (for the One I Love)" and was first recorded by Canadian singer Celine Dion for her 1999 greatest hits compilation, All the Way...
 A Decade of Song.
-The track was produced by David Foster and Humberto Gatica.
-It was released as the album's second single in francophone countries on 14 February 2000.
+The track was produced by David Foster and Humberto Gatica, and was issued as the album's second single in francophone countries on 14 February 2000.

-Dion's version was also featured on the English-language version of the Notre-Dame de Paris album, released on 21 February 2000.
-It was revealed at the time of release that Luc Plamondon had created the role of Esmeralda with Celine Dion in mind, which he told her when she attended the show in Paris.
+Dion's version was also included on the English-language edition of the Notre-Dame de Paris album, released on 21 February 2000.
+At the time, it was reported that Luc Plamondon had created the role of Esmeralda with Dion in mind, which he told her when she attended the show in Paris.

+Critical reception

+In a review of the album, AllMusic senior editor Stephen Thomas Erlewine wrote that the song, along with "I Want You to Need Me" and "Then You Look at Me", "isn't bad, but isn't particularly memorable, especially compared to the hits".

+Commercial performance

+"Live (for the One I Love)" was commercially released in selected European countries on 14 February 2000 and reached number 47 in Belgium's Wallonia, number 63 in France, number 82 in Switzerland, number 89 in the Netherlands, and number 95 in Belgium's Flanders.
+An import-only CD single was also issued in Canada, where it reached number 23 on the Canadian Singles Chart.
+The song additionally peaked at number 12 on the airplay chart in Poland in March 2000.

+Music video

 The song's music video was directed by Bille Woodruff and released in 2000.
-It was included later on Dion's All the Way...
+It was later included on Dion's All the Way...
 A Decade of Song & Video DVD.

+Live performances

-The single reached top 100 on the charts in several countries, including number twenty-three in Canada, number 47 in Belgium Wallonia and number 63 in France.
-Dion performed the song on French television in late 1999, during her promotional tour for the album.
-She also sang it live during the final Let's Talk About Love World Tour show, dubbed the "Millennium Concert", on 31 December 1999.
+Dion performed the song on French television in late 1999 during her promotional tour for the album.
+She also sang it live during the final show of the Let's Talk About Love World Tour, dubbed the "Millennium Concert", on 31 December 1999.

-In a review of the album, AllMusic senior editor Stephen Thomas Erlewine said that the song, along with "I Want You to Need Me" and "Then You Look at Me", "[isn't bad], but [isn't] particularly memorable, especially compared to the hits".